-However, as is usually the case, the devil is in the detail, so let’s look at how their features compare to help you decide whether Avada or Divi is the best option for your site.
+However, as is usually the case, the devil is in the details, so, to help you to decide whether Avada or Divi is the best option for your site, let’s look at how their features compare.

-When it comes to deciding which theme has the best design, it’s really up to you to explore the different layouts and demos to find out which ones are the most appealing and suitable for your project.
+When it comes to deciding which theme has the best design, it’s really up to you to explore the layouts and demos to find out which ones are the most suitable for your project.

-Both themes allow you to create custom layouts for your posts and pages through a back-end drag-and-drop interface.
-By using sections, rows, and columns, you can build custom layouts and then insert the available modules to add elements to your content.
+Both themes now allow you to create custom layouts for your posts and pages through front-end drag-and-drop visual editors.
+By using sections, rows and columns, you can build custom layouts and then insert the available modules to add elements to your content.

 With the ability to modify the library of page elements through the intuitive WordPress Customizer tool (as well as many other aspects of your website), Divi offers unrivaled personalization options.

-That’s not to say that Avada is lacking, but, as the Avada theme options are more limited, Divi does give you more control over the appearance of your site — while also giving you a live preview of your changes as you make them.
+That doesn’t mean Avada is lacking, but, as the Avada theme options are slightly more limited, Divi does give you more control over the appearance of your site — while also giving you a live preview of your changes as you make them.

-The other main difference between Divi and Avada is the newly added Divi Leads feature.
-If you want to optimize your website for better results, whether that’s more sales, higher page views, or some other goal, the Divi Leads tool gives you a quick and easy way to split test your design and content choices.
+Another main difference between Divi and Avada is the Divi Leads split testing tool.
+If you want to optimize your website for better results, whether that’s more sales, higher page views or some other goal, the Divi Leads tool gives you a quick and easy way to run A/B tests on your design and content choices.
 However, while Avada doesn’t include a similar feature, you can install your own choice of conversion optimization plugin on your website.

-Avada includes two premium WordPress plugins: Slider Revolution and LayerSlider.
-While Divi does include a few different slider modules, they can’t compete with the power of these two slideshow plugins.
-Therefore, if the idea of publishing advanced animated slideshows on your website appeals to you, Avada has everything you need.
+Avada includes two third-party premium WordPress plugins: Slider Revolution and LayerSlider.
+Divi does include a few different slider modules, but they can’t compete with the power of these two slideshow plugins.
+So, if the idea of publishing advanced animated slideshows on your website appeals to you, Avada has everything you’ll need.

-With Divi available for $69 and Avada for $59, both options represent great value for money.
-However, for $69 you not only get access to Divi, but also the other 86 WordPress templates from Elegant Themes.
-For $20 extra, you also get access to six plugins.
+With Divi available for $89 and Avada for $60, both options represent great value for money.
+However, for $89 you not only get access to Divi, but also to the impressive Extra theme from Elegant Themes, as well as their plugins.

-Unfortunately, it’s impossible to say which of these two themes is actually the best.
-Both are high-quality products that’ll appeal to those who want the freedom to create any kind of website they like while enjoying a vast selection of professional pre-built demos and layouts on offer.
+Unfortunately, it’s impossible to say which of these two themes is actually the best — Sorry!
+Both are high-quality products that’ll appeal to those who want the freedom to create any kind of website they like while enjoying a vast selection of professional prebuilt demos and layouts.

-The Divi Leads split testing tool is an appealing feature, of course, as nearly all websites have been built with some sort of goal in mind — whether that’s more sales or simply more page views.
-That said, it’s also worth remembering that there are plenty of great split testing WordPress plugins available, so choosing Avada needn’t mean saying no to conversion rate optimization.
+The Divi Leads split testing tool is an appealing feature, as nearly all websites have been built with some sort of goal in mind — whether that’s more sales or simply more page views.
+That said, it’s also worth remembering there are other split testing WordPress plugins available, so choosing Avada needn’t mean saying no to conversion rate optimization.

-Both Divi and Avada are, of course, solid themes, and which one is actually the best choice for your own project will likely come down to deciding which of these two incredible themes offers the various features you require.
+Both Divi and Avada are solid themes, and deciding which is the best for your project will likely come down to which of these two incredible themes offers the features and prebuilt content you require.

 Already using either (or both) Divi or Avada?
 Thoughts?